Xilinx/xma-samples/copy-encoder/README.md

 A dynamic library (.so) file will be generated after a successful plugin compilation process.

 ** Note**: Once a kernel+plugin pair is compiled that can be used with different higher level applications.
 This package provides a standalone application as an example.
-This package also provides instructions to download a FFMpeg encoder example integrating this copy kernel+plugin pair.
+However, the kernel+plugin example can be integrated to higher level framework such as FFMpeg.

-### Standalone application Compilation
+### Application Compilation
 The application code is the higher level host application.
 The application code interacts with the FPGA through the plugin API.